Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 =IF(I2="Rob","Robusta",IF(I2="Exc","Excelsa",IF(I2="Ara","Arabica",IF(I2="Lib","Liberica",""))))

-A similar procces is used to created column "Roast Type Name" that will include the full name instead of only the first letter as we see in column "Roast Type".
+A similar process is used to create the column "Roast Type Name" that will include the full name instead of only the first letter as we see in column "Roast Type".
 The following formula is used:

 =IF(J2="M","Medium",IF(J2="L","Light",IF(J2="D","Dark","")))